-Tai Chi is designed to train the body thoroughly and evenly.
+Our Tai Chi online course is designed to train the body thoroughly and evenly.
 Slow, smooth and continuous movements relieve muscle tension and train the weak areas of the body, especially the joints, tendons and ligaments.

 When you train in hard exercise programs which emphasise brute force, your muscles become strong and over-protect the joints.
 This means that the joints are not trained.
 Due to the density of the joints, there is less blood circulated to these areas than to the muscles.
 This makes the joints more difficult to heal once damaged.

 In Tai Chi, slowness, relaxation and correct alignment enable you to relieve the tension in your muscles, thus allowing the joints to be exercised thoroughly and strengthened gradually.
-Slow, circular and continuous exercise loosens any stiffness in the joints, resulting in greater freedom of movement.
+Slow, circular and continuous Tai Chi exercises loosen any stiffness in the joints, resulting in greater freedom of movement.
 Circulation to the joints will also improve, and so hasten recovery in existing injuries.

 In order to experience a deeper level of relaxation, it is necessary for you to build a strong basis.
-The legs are the first and most important aspect in building this foundation.
-Many sports people in Australia are prone to knee and ankle injuries, in spite of their physical fitness.
-The Academy employs a traditional training method to strengthen not only the muscles of the legs, but also the tendons and joints.
+The legs are the first and most important aspect of building this foundation.
+Many sportspeople in Australia are prone to knee and ankle injuries, in spite of their physical fitness.
+The Academy employs a traditional Tai Chi training method online to strengthen not only the muscles of the legs but also the tendons and joints.
 This training, when it is performed properly and under expert instruction, will greatly strengthen the knee, the most vulnerable joint in the body.
 Stronger legs will lead to a stronger lower back which will improve your overall posture.

 The following analogy illustrates this slow, smooth and continuous training method.
 If you have 1,000 litres of water in a container, 10 metres above a concrete slab, and you release that water in one splash, perhaps you might get a clean slab.
 However, if you take the same amount of water, and let it drip onto a concrete slab continuously, the water will eventually wear a hole in the slab.
 This same process is applied in Tai Chi training.
 The joints are exercised slowly and continuously until they become strong and flexible.